 How to Introduce Evidence: 41 Effective Phrases & Examples

 Research requires us to scrutinize information and assess its credibility.
 Accordingly, when we think about various phenomena, we examine empirical data and craft detailed explanations justifying our interpretations.
-An essential component of constructing our research narratives is providing supporting evidence and examples.
+An essential component of constructing our research narratives is thus providing supporting evidence and examples.

 Evidence and examples create the foundation upon which your claims can stand firm.
 Without proof, your arguments lack credibility and teeth.
 However, laundry listing evidence is as bad as failing to provide any materials or information that can substantiate your conclusions.
 Therefore, when you introduce examples, make sure to judiciously provide evidence when needed and use phrases that will appropriately and clearly explain how the proof supports your argument.

+There are different types of claims and different types of evidence in writing.
 You should introduce and link your arguments to evidence when you

 state information that is not “common knowledge”;